DecentM/project-maps/README.md

 An experiment to create an end-user focused maps application using only open data

+![Screenshot of a map, with a point selected.
+An info panel shows details about its website, phone number, opening hours, and a street-level photo](/.github/readme/screenshot.png?raw=true)

 ## Introduction

 - **Why**: I wanted to create something like mainstream maps applications, but